Pro-military marchers in Myanmar attack anti-coup protesters

 The number of injured people and their condition was not immediately clear.

 According to accounts and photos posted on social media, hundreds of people marched Thursday in support of the coup.
-They carried banners in English with the slogans “We Stand With Our Defense Services” and “We Stand With State Administration Council,” which is the official name of the new junta.
+They carried banners in English with the slogans “We Stand With Our Defence Services” and “We Stand With State Administration Council,” which is the official name of the junta.

-When the marchers were jeered by bystanders near the city’s Central Railway station, they responded by firing slingshots, throwing stones and then chasing down the bystanders.
-One band that broke away stabbed and kicked a man they had chased.
-Video shows there had been both pro- and anti-coup crowds near the station Thursday.
+When the marchers were jeered at by onlookers near the city’s Central Railway station, they responded by firing slingshots and throwing stones at their critics.
+Some marchers broke away to chase down a man and then stabbed and kicked him.

 Supporters of the military have gathered in the streets before, especially in the days immediately before and after the coup, but had not used violence so openly.